open-edge-insights/eii-samples/subscriber/README.md

-# Sample Subscriber App
+# Sample subscriber apps

-Subscriber apps consists of :
+Subscriber apps consists of the following:

-1. cpp subscriber
-   - Ubuntu
-   - Alpine
-   - Fedora
-2. go subscriber
-   - Ubuntu
-   - Alpine
-   - Fedora
-3. python subscriber
+## C++ subscriber
-   - Ubuntu

-1. **cpp subscriber**:
-CPP subscriber and client are supported in ubuntu, alpine and fedora will be running inside independent containers `ia_ubuntu_cpp_sample_sub`, `ia_alpine_cpp_sample_sub`, `ia_fedora_cpp_sample_sub` respectively.
+The C++ subscriber and client are supported in Ubuntu, Alpine, and Fedora operating systems or docker images.
+The C++ subscriber runs in the independent containers `ia_ubuntu_cpp_sample_sub`, `ia_alpine_cpp_sample_sub`, and `ia_fedora_cpp_sample_sub` respectively.

-2. **go subscriber**:
+## Go subscriber

-Go subscriber and client are supported in ubuntu, alpine and fedora will be running inside independent containers `ia_ubuntu_go_sample_sub`, `ia_alpine_go_sample_sub`, `ia_go_cpp_sample_sub` respectively.
+The Go subscriber and client are supported in Ubuntu, Alpine, and Fedora operating systems or docker images.
+The Go subscriber runs in the independent containers `ia_ubuntu_go_sample_sub`, `ia_alpine_go_sample_sub`, and `ia_fedora_go_sample_sub` respectively.

-3. **python subscriber**:
+## Python subscriber

-Python subscriber and client are supported only in ubuntu will be running inside independent container `ia_ubuntu_python_sample_sub`.
+The Python subscriber and client are supported are supported only in Ubuntu and Fedora operating systems or docker images.
+The Python subscriber runs in the independent container `ia_ubuntu_python_sample_sub` and `ia_fedora_python_sample_sub` respectively.

-**NOTE:** Above subscriber containers comprises of both subscriber and client functionality.
+> **Note:** The subscriber containers comprises of both the subscriber and the client functionality.

+## High-level logical flow for sample subscriber apps

-The high level logical flow of Sample App is as below:
+The high-level logical flow of a sample subscriber app is as below:

-   1. Subscriber contacts to ETCD service using the [cfgmgr](https://github.com/open-edge-insights/eii-core/blob/master/common/libs/ConfigMgr/src/cfgmgr.c) library.
-It fetches it's private and public key and public key of publisher.
+1. Sample apps use the [ConfigMgr](https://github.com/open-edge-insights/eii-core/blob/master/common/libs/ConfigMgr/src/cfgmgr.c) APIs to construct the `msgbus` config from the ETCD.
+It fetches its private and public key and the publisher's public key.
 It then creates the subscriber object (which subscribes to the same topic : publish_test) and start receiving the data and prints the same onto a console.

-   2. Client contacts to ETCD service, and fetches its private key and public key of server.
-Then it creates a client object and sends a request to the server and gets the response back.
+2. Client contacts the ETCD service and fetches its private key and the server's public key.
+Then it creates a client object and sends a request to the server and receives the response back.